Logan-416/Multi-echo-bSSFP/README.md

-# Multi-echo bSSFP
+# Multi-echo balanced SSFP with a sequential phase-encoding order for functional MR imaging at 7T
-Sharing the sample data and codes of multi-echo bSSFP with a sequential phase-encoding order
+Sharing the sample data and codes